CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Teaching 1 recommends that AI always be written in AI order, regardless of surrounding letters, but does not say why.
 IA is written IA.
 It also recommends dotting the I. The Manual and Supplement do not have any counter-examples.
 Revised does not mention the rule, and even has a counter-example.

-#### AO, OA, AU
+#### -AO-, -OA-, -AU-

 ![shorthand image](assets/teach-1-bits/oar,laon-t104.jpg){: .teach1}\
-Teaching 1: oar, Laon
+Teaching 1: oar, Laon,

 ![shorthand image](assets/revised-split/au-r05.jpg){: .teach1}\
-Revised: au, audit, landau
+Revised: au, audit, landau,

 Write A above O, possibly towards the correct end of the O.

-### E
+### -E-

 See also AE.

 ![shorthand image](assets/manual-bits/e-diphth-m007.png){: .man}\
-Manual: ee, ei, ie, steep, stupid, eu, ew, new
+Manual: ee, ei, ie, steep, stupid, eu, ew, new,

 ![shorthand image](assets/manual-bits/e-vs-u-m012.png){: .man}\
-Manual: seen, sun
+Manual: seen, sun,

 ![shorthand image](assets/manual-bits/ea-diphth-m007.png){: .man}\
-Manual: ea, seat, seas, reat, real, pearl, years
+Manual: ea, seat, seas, reat, real, pearl, years,

 ![shorthand image](assets/revised-split/ea-r05.jpg){: .rev}\
 Revised: \
-ea, eat, seal, b, m, n, p, s, y\
+ea, eat, seal, b, m, n, p, s, y,\
-bear, meal, near, pea, sea\
+bear, meal, near, pea, sea,\
-yea, d, t, v, idea\
+yea, d, t, v, idea,\
-deaf, team, team, veal, veal\
+deaf, team, team, veal, veal,\
-d, g, s, t, bead\
+d, g, s, t, bead,\
-sneak, seas, peat, eau, beauty
+sneak, seas, peat, eau, beauty,

 ![shorthand image](assets/revised-split/ee-r06.jpg){: .rev}\
-Revised: ee, ei, ie, u, peel, pull, rein, run, grief, gruff.
+Revised: ee, ei, ie, u, peel, pull, rein, run, grief, gruff,

 ![shorthand image](assets/revised-split/ia-r06.jpg){: .rev}\
-Revised: ia, briar, denial
+Revised: ia, briar, denial,

 ![shorthand image](assets/revised-split/e-r07.jpg){: .rev}\
-Revised: ea, ee, ei, eu, ew, few
+Revised: ea, ee, ei, eu, ew, few,

-### I
+### -I-

 See also AI, EI.

 ![shorthand image](assets/manual-bits/i-diphth-m008.png){: .man}\
-Manual: social, optician, chief
+Manual: social, optician, chief,

 ![shorthand image](assets/revised-split/i-r07.jpg){: .rev}\
-Revised: i, e, ia, ie
+Revised: i, e, ia, ie,

-### O
+### -O-
 ![shorthand image](assets/manual-bits/o-diphth-m010.png){: .man}\
-Manual: oar, or, oak, oi, toil, ou, out, oy, boys
+Manual: oar, or, oak, oi, toil, ou, out, oy, boys,

 ![shorthand image](assets/revised-split/oe-r06.jpg){: .rev}\
-Revised: oe, oedema, toe, woesome
+Revised: oe, oedema, toe, woesome,

 ![shorthand image](assets/revised-split/oi-r06.jpg){: .rev}\
-Revised: oi, oil, ointment, foil, coin
+Revised: oi, oil, ointment, foil, coin,

 ![shorthand image](assets/revised-split/ou-r06.jpg){: .rev}\
-Revised: ou, out, count, aloud, stout
+Revised: ou, out, count, aloud, stout,

 ![shorthand image](assets/revised-split/oy-r06.jpg){: .rev}\
-Revised: oy, toy, annoy, decoy
+Revised: oy, toy, annoy, decoy,

 See S for OYS.

-### U
+### -U-

 See also EE.

 ![shorthand image](assets/manual-bits/u-diphth-m012.png){: .man}\
-Manual: ua, guard, suit
+Manual: ua, guard, suit,

 ![shorthand image](assets/revised-split/ua-r06.jpg){: .rev}\
-Revised: ua, guard, dual, usual
+Revised: ua, guard, dual, usual,

-### Y
+### -Y-

 See also AY.

 An upstroke vowel following or preceding Y is written with an angle. - Teaching

 ![shorthand image](assets/teach-1-bits/obey,ye-t104.jpg){: .teach1-1row}\
-Teaching 1: ye, obey
+Teaching 1: ye, obey,

 <a id="fw-consonants"></a>

 ## Fully Written: Joining Consonants

 Some concepts are under a letter other than the first, if the other letter is sounded more strongly, or it makes for a more sensible explanation.

-### A -- With Consonants
+### -A- -- With Consonants

 All examples from the Manual are under Joining Vowels with Vowels.

 A on the line is *a*.
 A raised is *and*.

 ![shorthand image](assets/manual-bits/a-above-and-m015.png){: .man}\
-Manual: and
+Manual: and,

-### B
+### -B-

 ![shorthand image](assets/manual-bits/b-m006.png){: .man}\
-Manual: bd, rob'd, bj, object, bl, able, br, bray, bs, absurd, bt, subtract, bv, subvent
+Manual: bd, rob'd, bj, object, bl, able, br, bray, bs, absurd, bt, subtract, bv, subvent,

 ![shorthand image](assets/revised-split/b-r04.jpg){: .rev}\
-Revised: black, sensible, bleak, trebly\
+Revised: black, sensible, bleak, trebly,\
 Reversed B is only in Revised.

 ![shorthand image](assets/revised-split/b-r07.jpg){: .rev}\
-Revised: bd, bf, bg, bh, abhor, bj, bk, bl, bl, bl, bm, bn, bp, bq, br, brain, bs, bt, bv, by, bz
+Revised: bd, bf, bg, bh, abhor, bj, bk, bl, bl, bl, bm, bn, bp, bq, br, brain, bs, bt, bv, by, bz,

 BE-: See Abbreviating Principles.

-BL can be shown by reversing the direction of the B loop, and optionally writing the L inside the B. (Only in Revised)(Revised, pg 4, Compound Characters)
+-BL- can be shown by reversing the direction of the B loop, and optionally writing the L inside the B. (Only in Revised)(Revised, pg 4, Compound Characters)

-### C
+### -C-

 CH is included here because it's presented with C. Further details are under H.

 ![shorthand image](assets/manual-bits/c-m007.png){: .man}\
-Manual: ck, suckle, cl, close, cr, crutch, ct
+Manual: ck, suckle, cl, close, cr, crutch, ct,

 ![shorthand image](assets/teach-1-bits/chl,chr-t105.jpg){: .teach1}\
-Teaching 1: chlo, chro
+Teaching 1: chlo, chro,

 ![shorthand image](assets/revised-split/c-r07.jpg){: .rev}\
-Revised: cd, ch, chl, chr, aches, pitch'd, filches, pilchard, ck, cl, cm, cn, cqu, cr, cs, ct, cy
+Revised: cd, ch, chl, chr, aches, pitch'd, filches, pilchard, ck, cl, cm, cn, cqu, cr, cs, ct, cy,

 ![shorthand image](assets/supp-bits/transact-s.png){: .sup}\
-Supplement: transact
+Supplement: transact,

 CH is a circle the same size as H. H, CH and WH are described under H. Note MCH, NCH, SCH have different rules, described with H.

-CHL, CHR: Put the L or R inside the larger circle.
+-CHL-, -CHR-: Put the L or R inside the larger circle.
 Observe the L or R lies above/below the vowel line.

-I think CHL and CHR turn in different directions, so the small circle just continues the motion.
-(Cricket)
+See H.

-CT: Supplement merges them (*transact*), as for GD.
+-CT-: Supplement merges them (*transact*), as for GD.
 Manual Ordinary does not.
 Manual Hints for Reporting does not. (*characters*)

-CD: blends so it looks like a C with a long, very long, bottom.
+-CD-: blends so it looks like a C with a long, very long, bottom.
 This rule isn't stated, but there are many examples in the Dictionary.
 Search for CED.
 No sign of CT doing the same.
 (Cricket)

 ![shorthand image](assets/manual-bits/convinced-m019.png){: .man1row}\
-Manual Ordinary Style: convinced
+Manual Ordinary Style: convinced,

 TCH.
 See Abbreviating Principles

-### D
+### -D-

 ![shorthand image](assets/manual-bits/d-m007.png){: .man}\
-Manual: dge, judge, dj, dle, fiddle, dr, dread, dv, dw, dwell
+Manual: dge, judge, dj, dle, fiddle, dr, dread, dv, dw, dwell,

 ![shorthand image](assets/manual-bits/d-m014.png){: .man}\
-Manual: student
+Manual: student,

 ![shorthand image](assets/revised-split/d-r07.jpg){: .rev}\
-Revised: d, t, df, dge, dh, dj, dk, dle, dm, dn, dre, ds, dt, dv, dw, dy, dz
+Revised: d, t, df, dge, dh, dj, dk, dle, dm, dn, dre, ds, dt, dv, dw, dy, dz,

-DEN series.
+-DEN- series.
 In DN the letters form a wave.
 The end of one letter and the beginning of the next share a line.
 In DEN, the combination begins and ends on the same line.
 In DEEN, there is actually a line This is what most beginning writers think DEN should look like.
 I cannot find anywhere this is stated clearly, but it is consistent across all 4 books.
 (Cricket)

 DD, DT and TD can be written as a double-wide D. See Abbreviating Principles.

 DV can be written as a double-wide V. See Abbreviating Principles.

-### E -- With Consonants
+### -E- -- With Consonants

 ![shorthand image](assets/revised-split/e-r07.jpg){: .rev}\
-Revised: ea, ee, ei, eu, ew, few
+Revised: ea, ee, ei, eu, ew, few,

 All examples from the Manual are under Joining Vowels with Vowels.

-EC, ENC, IC, INC: This is often tricky, but fortunately the word is usually clear from context.
+-EC-, -ENC-, -IC-, -INC-: This is often tricky, but fortunately the word is usually clear from context.
 There are no rules, but many examples in the dictionary.
 (Cricket)

-EC: Make sure you do not go down as I changes to C. The first part of the C retraces part of the I. There are many examples in the dictionary, but they're all burried in a large plate.
+-EC-: Make sure you do not go down as I changes to C. The first part of the C retraces part of the I. There are many examples in the dictionary, but they're all burried in a large plate.
+(Cricket)

-ENC: Make sure that you do a full N. The first part of the C does not retrace any part of the N.
+-ENC-: Make sure that you do a full N. The first part of the C does not retrace any part of the N.  (Cricket)

-### F
+### -F-

 ![shorthand image](assets/manual-bits/f-m008.png){: .man}\
-Manual: if, ft, soft, fd, puff'd, fl, fr, rifle, afraid, fs, skiffs
+Manual: if, ft, soft, fd, puff'd, fl, fr, rifle, afraid, fs, skiffs,

 ![shorthand image](assets/revised-split/fs-r06.jpg){: .rev}\
-Revised: fs, waifs, hoofs, offspring
+Revised: fs, waifs, hoofs, offspring,

 ![shorthand image](assets/revised-split/f-r07.jpg){: .rev}\
-Revised: f, c, if, if(wrong), refer, fc, fd, fg, fl, fm, fn, fr, fs, fs, ft, fy
+Revised: f, c, if, if(wrong), refer, fc, fd, fg, fl, fm, fn, fr, fs, fs, ft, fy,

 F is joined without an angle after vowels.

-FR: Vowel comes off the top to save time and going around the circle twice.
+-FR-: Vowel comes off the top to save time and going around the circle twice.
 See R for rule.
 Examples: afraid (above) and fray (Manual, L)

-FS: S curves upwards to the left.
+-FS-: S curves upwards to the left.
 (Revised)

-### G
+### -G-

 ![shorthand image](assets/manual-bits/g-m008.png){: .man}\
-Manual: gh, high, gl, glory, gr, agree, gn, sign
+Manual: gh, high, gl, glory, gr, agree, gn, sign,

 ![shorthand image](assets/revised-split/g-r07.jpg){: .rev}\
-Revised: G, gb, gd, gh, gl, gm, gn, gr, gs, gy
+Revised: G, gb, gd, gh, gl, gm, gn, gr, gs, gy,

-GD: Note the merge.
+-GD-: Note the merge.

-GT: No examples.
+-GT-: No examples.

-### H: CH and WH
+### -H-: -CH- and -WH-

 Most letters combine with H in "interesting" ways.
 CH, WH, and combinations starting with H, are here.
 Other combinations are under the starting letter.
 Of special note: SH, SCH, SR, P, PH, PTH, and TH.

+See S for S+H+R combinations, including SH, SCH, SHR, SR

 <table tabindex="0">
   <thead>